 Stars are portrayed as black dots on a white background, making them easier to read at night.
 The star’s brightness is reflected in the size of the dot; the larger the dot, the brighter the star.

-In addition to the dots, there are gray circles that represent star clusters and ovals to galaxies.
+In addition to the dots, there are gray circles that represent star clusters and ovals of galaxies.
 Because not every object in the night sky is represented here, astronomers use these brighter objects as references for star hopping to fainter ones.

 Elements of a star chart